DivanDesign/jQuery.ddMap/README.md

 # jQuery.ddMap

-A jQuery library that allows Yandex.Maps to be rendered on a page in a simple way.
+A jQuery library that allows Yandex Maps to be rendered on a page in a simple way.

+Right now the library works only with Yandex Maps, but in the future we are likely to add Google Maps and OpenStreetMap as well.

 ## Links